Shriram-Vatturkar/airbnb-Price-Prediction/README.md

 The dataset contains 15 columns and 400 rows.

 ### Dataset Collection ###
-We have collected the data by scraping it from the airbnb website using Apify datascraping tool.
+We have collected the data by scraping it from the Airbnb website using the Apify data scraping tool.

 ![WhatsApp Image 2023-11-01 at 11 44 38 PM](https://github.com/Shriram-Vatturkar/airbnb-Price-Prediction/assets/140342007/d5cb2b57-c980-42af-b4ac-6fedb1be60dd)

 ### Data Preprocessing ###

-Removing Uneccessary Columns:
+Removing Unnecessary Columns:
 ```
 df.drop([
     "picture/url",